tristan-sebens/metl/README.md

 ---
 title: "METL pipe"
-subtitle: "Marine Ecosystem & Stock Assessment (**M**ESA) Extract Transform Load (**ETL**) pipe"
+subtitle: "Marine Ecosystem & Stock Assessment (**M**ESA) Extract/Transform/Load (**ETL**) pipe"
 author: "Tristan N. G. Sebens, M.S."
 output:
   html_document:
     css: dark_readme.css
     toc: true
-    toc_depth: 2
+    toc_depth: 4
     number_sections: true
 ---

 # **Description**

-`metl` provides a simple R interface for users to extract raw sensor data from a variety of different makes/models of marine biological research tags, and standardize the format of their output.
+`metl` provides an R interface for users to extract raw sensor data from a variety of different makes/models of marine biological research tags, and standardize the format of their output.
 This data can be output in one of three ways:

 1. returning the data as `data.frame` objects
 2. writing the data to `.csv` files